bcoe/jDistiller/README.md

 ```json
 {"paragraphs": ["SEMINOLE, Fla. — President Obama on Saturday began hammering away at the Republican ticket’s...", "Kicking off a two-day bus tour through...", ...]}
 ```

-* **objects** when an object is returned, the object will be merged with all other objects returned.
-The final object will be used as the value.

 **Object Merging Example**